2018 LEADERSHIP INSTITUTE OVERVIEW

 The application process is now closed.
 All applicants will be notified of their application results by December 22.

 - Learn from a diverse group of instructors who are leaders in their fields

 - Network with young professionals in a variety of fields and vocations

-- Join the YLNI Leadership Institute alumni, more than 100 emerging professionals
+- Join the YLNI Leadership Institute alumni of 356 emerging leaders

 $375 (includes 1-year YLNI membership following graduation)